Metro Manila (film)

-Metro Manila is a 2013 Tagalog-language British crime drama film directed by Sean Ellis.
+Metro Manila is a 2013 Filipino-language British crime drama film directed by Sean Ellis.
 Set in the Philippines, it focuses on a rice farmer relocating his family to the country's metropolitan capital in search of a better life.
 Ellis also co-produced and co-wrote the film.
 The film was selected as the British entry for the Best Foreign Language Film at the 86th Academy Awards, but was not nominated.

 Plot

 Oscar Ramirez, a rice farmer from Banaue, Ifugao Province, (Note: Erroneously referred to as Banaue Province) relocates to Metro Manila with his family in hopes of obtaining a better life after his rice crops are no longer profitable.
 While searching for a job, Oscar is offered a low-cost room to rent but this is a scam as the next day, his family is evicted by the police from the building for squatting.
 The family moves into a vacant shanty house in the slums of Tondo, which is rife with criminal activity.
 Oscar secures a job as a security officer for Manila Armored Couriers after the other guards discover his military background.

 On Oscar's first day and night at work with his partner Ong, the two exchange stories.
 Ong lost his previous partner in a failed robbery six months prior; Oscar once worked at a silk factory with Alfred Santos, who was forced into armed robbery on a passenger airline after losing his father and his family's silk factory to a rival company.
 Oscar felt responsible for failing to stand up with Alfred, who ultimately perished after jumping off the plane with his loot.

 Concerned about Oscar residing in Tondo, Ong offers a spare apartment unit in Makati for Oscar and his family.
 Meanwhile, Mai lands a job as a hostess at a nightclub in Makati.
 While undergoing the mandatory physical checkup, she finds out she is pregnant.
 When she fails to make her drink quota and her pregnancy grows more evident, her boss proposes to have Mai's nine-year-old child Angel work for "special clients."

 On a routine job after delivering their handouts to a rapper who is also a drug dealer, Ong and Oscar have a tense discussion about corruption.
 When Ong pulls over ostensibly for a toilet break, Oscar suddenly sees a black Honda Civic that has been stalking them on the first day pull over with a group of men heading toward Ong's direction.
 Concerned, he exits the armored van and follows the gang on foot to save Ong, only to discover that they are in cahoots with Ong.